MohamedBakoush/WatchVideoByLink/README.md

     - Searches for available video/folders by their title (local to selected folder)

 ## Installation

+### Docker
+You can use the included Dockerfile to build and execute the package as a container.

+	docker build -t watchvideobylink .
+	docker run -p 8080:8080 watchvideobylink

 ### Requirements to run WatchVideoByLink
   - [Node.js](https://nodejs.org/en/) - Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.